corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/notary/upgrading-a-notary.md

 ## Before you begin

-Before beginning you must have:
+Before beginning, you must have:

 - An `ssh` accessible Percona cluster in **read-only mode**, or in **read/write** mode with no active connections.
 - An `ssh` accessible CockroachDB cluster.